The Equality and Human Rights Commission states:

 Harassment can occur both inside and outside the workplace and can be verbal, written, or physical.
 Generally, harassment:

-- can also apply to an employee who witnesses harassment because of a protected characteristic which in turn has a negative effect on their dignity at work or the working environment, irrespective of whether they share the protected characteristic of the employee that is being harassed.
+- can also apply to an individual who witnesses harassment because of a protected characteristic which in turn has a negative effect on their dignity at work or the working environment, irrespective of whether they share the protected characteristic of the individual that is being harassed.
 While the Equality Act 2010 protects against harassment related to most protected characteristics, other legislation such as the Protection from Harassment Act 1997 may also apply.